jrbackon/ad-lab/README.md

 - Created script to generate AD users and groups from a .json configuration file.
     - Note: If restoring DC from snapshot, workstations must be removed and readded to the domain.

+- Created script to generate a .json file with a quasi-random set of users and groups.
+This can beused to generate a quasi-random AD environment with the gen_ad.ps1 script.

 # GIT Setup Notes
 - Git add
 - Git commit